Ruben-Alvarez-Dev/LLM-server/docs/context/memory-management.md

   - `safety`: soft RAM 70%/hard 85%; SSD 70%/82%; 15s tick.
 - Switch at runtime: `POST /admin/housekeeper/strategy {"name":"performance"}`.
 - Inspect current policy: `GET /admin/housekeeper/policy`.
-- `/info.housekeeper` muestra estrategia activa y umbrales.
+- `/info.housekeeper` shows the active strategy and watermarks.
-  - También expone `beacons: {ram, ssd}` y un `snapshot` en vivo (cuando está disponible) con `headroom` y presiones.
+  - It also exposes `beacons: {ram, ssd}` and a live `snapshot` (when available) with `headroom` and pressures.
- - Activar/desactivar acciones (evicciones/backpressure) en caliente:
+ - Enable/disable actions (evictions/backpressure) on the fly:
    - `POST /admin/housekeeper/actions {"enabled": true|false}`
-   - Actualiza `actions_enabled` en la política activa; el housekeeper la respeta en los ticks siguientes.
+   - Updates `actions_enabled` in the active policy; the housekeeper honors it in subsequent ticks.

 Always-On Metrics
 - RAM/SSD metrics are always on; actions are gated by policy/flags.